The latest update to this website was at 505pm Saturday (HST)

 Glenn’s Saturday comments: I’m home here in upper Kula, Maui, Hawaii.

-It’s mostly clear here in Maui County this morning, with clouds along the windward side.
-The low temperature here at my place was 51.5 degrees.
+It’s clear to partly cloudy here in Maui County this morning.
+The low temperature here at my place was 50.5 degrees.

 World-wide Tropical Cyclone Activity